Chesterton Rowing Club: Constitution and Rules

-- 11.3.
-Special meetings of the committee shall be called by the Honorary Secretary on
+11.3 General meetings of the committee shall be called by the Honorary Secretary on

-11.5 In the case of casual vacancy among the committee, the said committee shall be entitled to appoint another eligible person to act until the next AGM.
+11.5 In the case of a casual vacancy among the committee, the said committee shall

-- 11.6.
-Not less than seven clear days’ notice shall be given of a committee meeting,
+11.6 No fewer than seven clear days’ notice shall be given of a committee meeting,

 12. GENERAL MEETING

 12.1 Fully paid up members of any category shall be entitled to vote at General

 Meetings.
 Non-members, and former members whose subscription has lapsed,